 The time frames specified here use IETF meetings as a frame of reference.
-The time frames assume that the IETF meets at least once per year with that meeting occurring during the North American Spring time, i.e., the IETF meets at least on or about March of each year.
+The time frames assume that the IETF meets at least once per calendar year.
+This document specifies time frames relative to the first IETF of the calendar year, or simply "First IETF".